van-tran/blockchain-engineer-interview/README.md

 * [File structure](#file-structure)

 ## Description
 GenomicDAO is an AI-Powered DeSci Platform for Precision Medicine.
 PCSP (Post-Covid Stroke Prevention), the first released token on GenomicDAO platform, allows users to purchase genetic testing services and to govern the drug discovery and development for stroke.
+The G-Stroke service, a product of the GenomicDAO, provides the information about the risk of stroke to the user based his/her genetic data.

 ### User flow
 ![E2E flow](./images/end-user-flow.jpg?raw=true "e2e flow")